Siriakana/Revers-video-app/README.md

 MoviePy for audio handling and video writing
 Other Libraries:
 NumPy for numerical operations

-Installation
+#Installation
 Prerequisites
 Python 3.x installed on your machine.
 Required Python packages (listed in requirements.txt).
 Ensure you have the necessary libraries for video processing.
 Clone the Repository
-bash git clone https://github.com/Sathwik9418/reverse-video-app.git cd reverse-video-app
+bash git clone

-Set Up the Backend
+#Set Up the Backend
 Create a virtual environment (optional but recommended):

 bash python -m venv venv source venv/bin/activate # On Windows use venv\Scripts\activate